February 21, 2022

 Step 4: Develop Your Messages

 Based on your audiences, next outline the most important messages (or points) you need to communicate to your audiences.
-Remember to keep it to about three messages (that’s usually all that people can retain!).
+Keep it to about three messages (that’s usually all that people can retain!).
 Then consider supporting points to reinforce those key messages.
-Are there facts, data, anecdotes and stories that support and bring your points to life?
+These are the facts, data, anecdotes, and stories that support and bring your points to life.

 5 Ws and an H

-Want to ensure you don’t forget a critical detail in your communications?
-Think 5 Ws and an H to ensure you’re not missing an important detail, sharing the all-important context, and making it relevant for your audience.
+Want to ensure you don’t forget a critical detail in your messaging?
+Think 5 Ws and an H to cover all the key points on your audiences’ minds and the all-important context, so you can make it relevant for them.

 - Why - Why is it the right decision?
 Why now?
 Why is it important?